nihpo/SynthHealthData/README.md

 The platform programmatically generates realistic synthetic patients (“SynthPatients”) that have a complete synthetic Personal Health Record (“SynthPHR”).
 SynthPatients live in a series of geographically-accurate synthetic cities (“SynthCity”).
 SynthPatients are then randomly selected to participate in synthetic Clinical Trials (“SynthTrials”).
 Platform users can define the parameters of a clinical trial and the platform generates all SDTM domains for the desired number of subjects.

-Once the synthetic Trial is finished, you can generate a Synthetic Submission to a Health Agency.
+Once the Synthetic Trial is finished, you can generate a Synthetic Submission to a Health Agency.

+NIHPO's Synthetic Health Data Platform:
+[SynthPHR] => [SynthTrial] => [SytnSubmission]

 ## Create Unencumbered Synthetic Health Data at Scale